 - Can test Digital CDI/TCI (with processor inside)

-Cannot test simple analog CDI like GY6 (That only use resistors and capacitors) as the advance timing comes mainly from the voltage of the VR, not from inside those CDI.
+Cannot test simple analog CDI like GY6 (They only use resistors and capacitors and the advance timing comes mainly from the voltage of the VR, not from inside those CDI.)

 - Display the pickup signal generated.